Tube versus solid state: The truth behind tube distortion

 - Vacuum tubes generate even order harmonics, transistors generate odd order harmonics.

 Vacuum tubes are not slower than transistors.
-In fact, some old germanium transistors are really slow devices and they are slower than tubes (e.g. AC128).
-On the other hand it does not make much sense to talk about the frequency response ("bandwidth") of an electronic component because the frequency response depends on the circuit (or at least on the actual stage) and not just on the component itself.
+In fact, some old germanium transistors are really slow devices and they are 'slower' than tubes (e.g. AC128).
+On the other hand it does not make much sense to talk about the frequency response ("bandwidth") of an electronic component because the frequency response depends on the circuit (or at least on the actual stage).

 And the same rule applies to the distortion: an amplification stage's distortion depends on the whole stage and not just on the type of the components.
 Most important factor is the amount of feedback.
 Because global feedback is generally much larger in solid state power amplifiers and in operational amplifier stages than in tube stages they clip the signal sharper.
 But this is caused by the feedback only and not the components themselves.
 It doesn't make sense to talk about "tube type distortion" or "transistor type distortion", because they can be formed in a variety of ways.
 Only crossover distortion is trickier, but not impossible to emulate.